ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 ### Additional info

 :::caution Transaction notification
-Each service in the Ecosystem is expected to set `forward_ton_amount` to 0.000000001 TON (1 nanoton) when withdrawing a token to send a jetton Notify on [successful transfer](https://testnet.tonviewer.com/transaction/a0eede398d554318326b6e13081c2441f8b9a814bf9704e2e2f44f24adb3d407), otherwise the transfer will not be compliant.
+Each service in the ecosystem is expected to set `forward_ton_amount` to 0.000000001 TON (1 nanoton) when withdrawing a token to send a jetton Notify on [successful transfer](https://testnet.tonviewer.com/transaction/a0eede398d554318326b6e13081c2441f8b9a814bf9704e2e2f44f24adb3d407), otherwise the transfer will not be compliant.
 It will not be able to be processed by other CEXs and services.
 :::

-- PRefer to the official JS library from the TON Foundation, [tonweb](https://github.com/toncenter/tonweb), for a JS lib example.
+- Prefer to the official JS library from TON Foundation, [tonweb](https://github.com/toncenter/tonweb), for a JS lib example.

 - For Java, consider [ton4j](https://github.com/neodix42/ton4j/tree/main).